Tolani-creator/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A  content of /etc/passwd and /etc/host
+Display the last 10 lines of /etc/password